Voxel Theme Modifier – Remove Links from Users Content

 The Code: Voxel Theme Modifier – Remove Links from Users Content

-Add to your functions.php file.
+Add to your Child theme’s functions.php file.

-add_filter( 'voxel/dynamic-tags/modifiers', function( $modifiers ) {
+add_filter( 'voxel/dynamic-data/modifiers', function( $modifiers ) {

-class Remove_Ahref_Links extends \Voxel\Dynamic_Tags\Base_Modifier {
+class Remove_Ahref_Links_Modifier extends \Voxel\Dynamic_Data\Modifiers\Base_Modifier {

 public function get_label(): string {